 Tripp Lite Surge Protector Clamp Mount

-Power strips are incredibly useful desk accessories.
-Herh has found that dorm desks tend to come with only one outlet, which makes it difficult to charge a phone, laptop and calculator at the same time.
-This power strip clamps on the desk and has six outlets as well as two USB charging ports.
+Power strips are incredibly useful accessories for devices like vacuums and laptop chargers.
+Herh says that dorm desks tend to come with only one outlet, which makes it difficult to charge a phone, laptop and calculator at the same time.
+This power strip clamps on the desk and has six outlets and two USB charging ports.

 Going to the library to study isn’t always possible — sometimes it’s too late or too crowded.
-That’s where Apple’s AirPods Pro come in handy.
-With their noise-canceling feature, the earbuds help you create a quiet study space wherever you are.
-The AirPods are also sweat- and water-resistant, according to Apple, making them great for wearing while you workout.
+With the Apple AirPods Pro’s noise-canceling feature, you can create a quiet study space wherever you are, even if you’re with your roommate.
+The AirPods are also sweat- and water-resistant, according to Apple, making them great for wearing while you work out.
 These earbuds come with a MagSafe charging case and three sets of silicone tips in different sizes, allowing you to customize their fit.
+These earbuds also won a Select Wellness Award for best fitness equipment and tech.

 Amazon Fire Stick 4K

-DePinho didn't bring an Amazon Fire Stick to college, and she regrets it.
-She said she spent a lot of time struggling to find an HDMI cord she could use to hook her laptop up to a TV, which would have been avoided with a Fire Stick.
-You can easily plug the device into a TV in your door room or common room and stream shows across platforms like Netflix, Hulu and more.
-DePinho also said you can pull up YouTube videos with ease and watch live TV with a subscription.
-The Fire Stick 4K comes with an Alexa Voice Remote as well.
+DePinho didn’t bring an Amazon Fire Stick to college, and she regrets it.
+She says she spent a lot of time struggling to find an HDMI cord when she could’ve easily plugged the Fire Stick into a TV in her door room or common room and streamed shows across platforms like Netflix, Hulu and more.
+The device also lets you pull up YouTube videos with ease and watch live TV with a subscription.
+The Fire Stick 4K comes with an Alexa Voice Remote that lets you adjust the volume, search content, customize settings and more using voice commands.

 AeroSlim Handheld Vacuum

 A handheld vacuum makes dorm maintenance much easier.
-This Bissell model is cordless, so you can clean your room for up to 12 minutes without it needing to be recharged, the brand says.
+This Bissell model is cordless, so you can clean your room for up to 12 minutes without needing to recharge it, according to the brand.
 It comes with tools like a 2-in-1 crevice tool and dusting brush, which you can store along with the vacuum itself using the included stand.
+It has a 4.3-star average rating from 15,939 reviews on Amazon.